gvwilson/snailz/README.md

     Each assay is stored in two files: a design file showing which wells contain samples and controls, and a readings file with the measured responses.
+    The images that the readings are taken from are also stored.

 ## Usage